sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 integration tests, and failing or poorly written tests (those that don't clean up after themselves) may leave garbage in your DB.
 Using an in-memory hsql database is recommended.

+As an alternative to defining "test.sakai.home" from the command line, your tests can use their own test-specific "sakai.properties".
+To do that, just add a "sakai.properties" to a test resources directory and then call the "setSakaiHome" static method to point there.
+Here's an example from the User Directory Service integration tests:

+public class AuthenticatedUserProviderTest extends SakaiTestBase {
+	...
+	static {
+		// Use "resources/nocache/sakai.properties"
+		setSakaiHome(AuthenticatedUserProviderTest.class, "nocache");
+	}

 4) To run integration tests, simply start from the integration-test directory and run a normal maven test goal: